-The two pillars for this is really a legal framework that exists in terms of our cooperation with the Sudanese government and a logistical framework that allows the practical operating environment for our partners to operate.
-On the legal framework, initial discussions at the highest levels began early on this

-10 As far as the logistical framework is concerned, we have been in negotiations with 11 the UN since late last year.
-The end result is that we now have a partner on the 12 ground who is extremely willing and has shown an ability to provide practical 13 logistical support.
-We had an expert mission of security experts from the Court visit 14 Khartoum in February.
-That opened up the door for activities in Khartoum that 15 could be conducted there.
-We have another mission of security experts going out to 16 both Khartoum and various parts of Darfur.
+- 2 Sudan. - 3 The two pillars for this is really a legal framework that exists in terms of our - 4 cooperation with the Sudanese government and a logistical framework that allows - 5 the practical operating environment for our partners to operate. - 6 On the legal framework, initial discussions at the highest levels began early on this - 7 year.
+By 10 May we were able to have an agreement in place with the Sudanese - 8 government which allows us and creates the legal framework necessary for us to - 9 operate within Sudan. - 10 As far as the logistical framework is concerned, we have been in negotiations with - 11 the UN since late last year.
+The end result is that we now have a partner on the - 12 ground who is extremely willing and has shown an ability to provide practical - 13 logistical support.
+We had an expert mission of security experts from the Court visit - 14 Khartoum in February.
+That opened up the door for activities in Khartoum that - 15 could be conducted there.
+We have another mission of security experts going out to - 16 both Khartoum and various parts of Darfur.
 They're leaving later this week.
-We 17 believe that once this mission is back we will have the parameters and the details 18 regarding our ability to be able to begin supporting missions in Darfur above and 19 beyond Khartoum.

-20 Thank you, your Honour.

-21 PRESIDING JUDGE KORNER: [11:47:45] Yes.
+We - believe that once this mission is back we will have the parameters and the details - 18 regarding our ability to be able to begin supporting missions in Darfur above and - 19 beyond Khartoum. - 20 Thank you, your Honour. - 21 PRESIDING JUDGE KORNER: [11:47:45] Yes.
 Well, thank you very much.
-That's 22 very helpful.

-23 I think that both sides will have to wait, in particular the Defence, until about how this can work.

-24 the -- the mission has been completed by the Registry.
-And then approach them
+That's - very helpful. - 23 I think that both sides will have to wait, in particular the Defence, until - 24 the -- the mission has been completed by the Registry.
+And then approach them - about how this can work.